Razat94/learn/PowerBI/README-PowerBI.md

 				- Visualization Pane:
 					- Lets us add new charts/graphs and modify existing visuals.
 				- Data pane:
-					- We can view all the tables and columns that are built or set up
+					- Lets us view all the tables and columns that are imported or set up
 						- Similar to the Pivot Table Fields pane in Excel.
 						- NOTE: Data Pane shows fields in A-Z ORDER
 					- We can create & work with different types of data.